Miki Matsubara: Career

+Matsubara's unreleased cover of Hi-Fi Set's song "Sky Restaurant" was issued as a digital single on 5 December 2024.
+The Pony Canyon press release explains that Yumi Arai (Yuming) wrote the lyrics and Kunihiko Murai composed the music (this was a hit for Hi-Fi Set), and Matsubara's vocals from a stored tape were given a new city‑pop arrangement by Tetsuji Hayashi.
+(The same source also notes a new music video: directed by her nephew Tsuyoshi Matsubara and featuring her grand-niece Moka.)

 Personal life

 Little is known about Miki Matsubara's personal life.
-She married Masaki Honjo (1953-2007), a backing band drummer for her band.
-Honjo later became a dentist and died in 2007 at the age of 54.
+She married Masaki Honjo (1953–2007), a support musician (drummer) for her band.

 During Matsubara's years as a student, her eyesight deteriorated due to fatigue from a part-time job.
 Her eyesight was, however, fixed with surgery.